mozilla-mobile/mozilla-vpn-client/docs/rfcs/0002-session-id-sharing.md

 This identifier needs to be rotated on every session start/end and the main application process may not be running at these times.

-Moreover, on mobile platforms, the fact that the main application process is killed whenever the application goes to the background makes the main application telemetry insufficient for collecting all the telemetry required to understand the health of the Mozilla VPN application and its usage patterns.
+Moreover, on mobile platforms, the fact that the main application process may be killed whenever the application goes to the background makes the main application telemetry insufficient for collecting all the telemetry required to understand the health of the Mozilla VPN application and its usage patterns.
 To address this issue, mobile daemons have a separate instance of Glean, used to collect telemetry